ramensoftware/windows-11-start-menu-styling-guide/Themes/Oversimplified&Accentuated/README.md

-# "Oversimplified & Accentuated" Theme for Windows 11 Start menu Styler
+# Oversimplified&Accentuated Theme for Windows 11 Start Menu Styler

-A cleaner, more refined Windows Start menu (& search menu) theme - removing unnecessary elements and offering better **accent color** integration.
+A cleaner, more refined Windows Start menu (and search menu) theme - removing unnecessary elements and offering better **accent color** integration.

 > ⚠️ **Note:** This theme is optimized for Windows in **Dark Mode** and may not display correctly in **Light Mode**.